marniks7/feedback/devoxxua-2019/revisiting-effective-java-in-2019.md

 ### How this talk influence to me (or to my teammates \ company)?
 - The microservice i am currently working on doesn't care about low-level performance (and will never care).
 - For other microservices i was working previously it might be useful to check hashCode\equals implementations
 - However, Objects.hash\equals problem is Java as a language\library problem and in ideal world i should not take care about that.
-In real world, looks like it is better to avoid using those methods by default.
+Is it possible to optimize those calls by compiler?
 - About book - i was reading this book many-many years ago (previous editions).
 Personally, it is nice to have it, but there are so many other useful things (books\topics) and i believe they are more important now.
 - Book content is: zero downtime, evolving your relational database, crud\cqrs, integration strategies.
 Looks like very useful.

-PersonalAI: for sure, read it!
+`PersonalActionItem`: Read book 'Migrating to Microservice Databases'

-TeamAI: read it and share knowledge with teammates or just recommend book
+`TeamActionItem`: Share knowledge with teammates after reading book 'Migrating to Microservice Databases'